 To continue with the exercise, move up the neck of the guitar one fret at a time.

 As you move forward, you might notice that it gets increasingly harder to barre across all six strings.

 That’s because the tension on the strings decreases as you move up the neck.

 After performing this exercise a few times, you should be feeling more comfortable and confident with your index finger.

 Now that you’re warmed up, let’s move on to the basic F chord shapes!

 How to Play the F Chord on Guitar

-As I said earlier, the F chord is challenging to play.
-As you learn it, the key is to not get frustrated and remember to manage your tension (click here to learn my 4 guitar-technique check-ins!).
+As you learn the F chord, the key is to not get frustrated and remember to manage your tension (click here to learn my 4 guitar-technique check-ins!).